-A lifelong Floridian, Ashley moved back home to Tallahassee last year after a stint in Alabama pursuing her degree in English from Faulkner University.
-Post-graduate life led her to The Bookshelf, where she helps coordinate events and local author signings.
+A lifelong Floridian, Ashley moved back home to Tallahassee after a stint in Alabama pursuing her degree in English from Faulkner University.
+Post-graduate life led her to The Bookshelf, where she plans literary events and local author signings.
 When she's not editing an Instagram picture or planning the next in-store workshop, Ashley can be found playing with her dachshunds or taking a trip to her beloved Gulf coast.

 For the past five years, Kate has been combining her love of books and music by pursuing graduate degrees in musicology at Florida State.
 Originally from England, Kate grew up in Texas and completed a music education degree at Baylor University.
 She is currently writing her dissertation, while occasionally performing on the clarinet, Renaissance recorder, and crumhorn.
 Kate reads widely, but some of her favorite book categories include English detective novels, comic books with female leads, and books about books.
 Kate has a chihuahua named Jack and is a longtime Doctor Who fan.